Erdheim-Chester Disease

 English

-Jithma Abeykoon is a Hematologist in Rochester, Minnesota.
+Jithma Abeykoon is a Hematologist practicing medicine in Rochester, Minnesota.
 Dr. Abeykoon is rated as an Elite provider by MediFind in the treatment of Erdheim-Chester Disease.
-His top areas of expertise are Histiocytosis, Waldenstrom Macroglobulinemia, Reticulohistiocytoma, Tissue Biopsy, and Bone Marrow Transplant.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Waldenstrom Macroglobulinemia, Reticulohistiocytoma, Histiocytosis, Tissue Biopsy, and Bone Marrow Transplant.

 Learn about our expert tiers